ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 A profile MUST NOT alter the syntax or semantics of an already defined CoRIM type.
 A profile MAY constrain the values of a given CoRIM type to a subset of the values.
 A profile MAY extend the set of a given CoRIM type using the defined extension points.
-Exercised extension points should preserve the intent of the original map semantics.
+Exercised extension points should preserve the intent of the original semantics.

 CoRIM profiles SHOULD be specified in a publicly available document.